 Selected by Cincinnati in the first round of the 2011 Draft (27th overall), righthander Robert Stephenson was a rare high-school choice from the usually conservative Reds franchise.
 The tall Californian overpowered his peers in his senior high school season, posting a 1.19 ERA in 76 innings that included not one but two no-hitters.
 A power pitcher in the classic mould, he can already top 98mph with his fastball.
 As always, though, it's how well his secondary pitches develop that will determine his fate in pro baseball.
-He'll try to work up to high-A ball in 2013.
+So far, all signs point to a 2014 opportunity

 SB 25 BA 19 SC 20 BP 22 SN ES 29 ML 19